+We provide medically accurate content in a way that is teen-friendly and engaging.
+We work with teen advisers to help shape our content in order to stay current and innovative.
 We are committed to treating everyone with compassion and integrity and providing information that will benefit all teens, regardless of race, ethnicity, gender, sexual orientation, economic circumstances, religion or faith.
 We strive to be fair, respectful and nonjudgmental in everything we do.

 Our vision is for Cuyahoga County teenagers to understand their physical and emotional development and empower them to delay sexual initiation.
 We also want to inform them about the risks, motivate them to prevent unplanned pregnancies and sexually transmitted diseases, and encourage them to seek reproductive health services.